 Some kinesiologists think that activities requiring complex technique, as skate-skiing does, may show a lower GME, compared to activities in which the activity is quite simple, like bicycle racing.
 However, technique and technology almost always affect GME; for example, both the cadence and pedal width of a stationary bicycle influenced GME (3, 4).
 In that activity, as in others, the total energy consumed was proportional to the work output, resulting in a fairly constant GME.
 This is called the “Fenn effect”; it was discovered in the study of isolated frog muscles in 1923, but has subsequently been found to apply to human athletes as well (5).

-Indirect calorimetry is not easily amenable to the athletic field, especially if a high level of performance is important.
+Indirect calorimetry is not amenable to the athletic field, especially if a high level of performance is important.
 There are other methods for determining total energy expenditure.
-One is the “Doubly Labeled Water” (DLW) technique, which is innocuous and imposes no restrictions on the athlete in the field.
+The most accurate method is the “Doubly Labeled Water” (DLW) technique, which is innocuous and imposes no restrictions on the athlete in the field.
 Before the event, the athlete drinks water which is doped with the “heavy” stable isotopes of hydrogen (deuterium, H2) and oxygen (O18).
-The heavy water is incorporated into the body’s tissue and molecules, and by measuring the ratio of deuterium and O18 in the urine it’s possible to calculate the energy consumed.
-Carbohydrate provides half of the oxygen required for its oxidation, while fat depends entirely on oxygen from the air; the urinary ratio of heavy hydrogen and oxygen provides an estimate of the amount of carbohydrate and fat being consumed by the body.
+Over time, the heavy water is equilibrated in the body’s tissue and molecules, Because all of the hydrogen is excreted in the urine, but oxygen is excreted both in urine and expired air, the difference between the isotopes in the urine can be used to determine the “missing” carbon, and thus the carbon dioxide expired.
+(Information about the ratio of different foods in the diet is also required.)
 This unobtrusive, but expensive method (expensive because of the cost of isotopes) was used to determine the total energy consumption of a group of Tour de France riders, and led to an estimate of 24% for their Gross Metabolic Efficiency.

 GME is the ratio between work output and total metabolic activity (i.e., energy consumed).
 There are other ways of expressing efficiency, which are illustrated by a study of rowing machine efficiency (6).
 The GME for a group of 5 university oarsmen was 17.5%.
 When the baseline (resting) metabolism, the REE, was subtracted from the total metabolic energy (which is reasonable, since it doesn’t contribute to the work output), the “net efficiency” was 19.8%.